Work Package 3: Pilot cases based on knowledge transfer

 - Valposchiavo (CH) & Valle Camonica (IT): vocational training module “innovative communication”

 - Trentino (IT): Development and testing of a format for “Food and Landscape Laboratory”

 - Valais (CH): app "La cuisine maison du Valais"

 - Upper Sava Valley (SL): Promoting fair local food and traditional cuisine

 2 - TRANSNATIONAL KNOWLEDGE TRANSFER PLATFORM AND SYNTHESIS WORKSHOP

-The activities A.T3.1-3.3 cover the areas of production, valorisation by tourism and the visibility of Alpine food Intangible Cultural Heritage.
-All three areas are connected and need each other.
-By an expert synthesis workshop in combination with an excursion central results will get extracted and a transnational synthesis of the achieved results will get compiled as input for the WP5 vision paper.
-This knowledge will also be made publically available on intangiblesearch.eu
+The three areas of production, valorisation by tourism and the visibility of Alpine food Intangible Cultural Heritage are connected and need each other.
+By an expert synthesis workshop in combination with an excursion, general results have extracted and a transnational synthesis was compiled as input for the project political document, the AlpFoodway vision paper.